-Structure of the Thesis Project Proposal18
+Structure of the Thesis Project Prospectus

-A draft of the Thesis Project Proposal should have been completed during DMIN 830.

-The final Thesis Project Proposal should include a title page, approval signature page, a minimum of fifteen (15) pages of content, appendices showing potential materials to be used to support the research project, and a bibliography alphabetized by author's last name.19 It is possible that the faculty mentor will accept a researcher for DMIN 840 based on the Thesis Project Proposal produced in DMIN 830, and yet require that the proposal be further refined during DMIN 840.
+A draft of the Thesis Project Prospectus should have been completed during DMIN 830.
+The final Thesis Project Prospectus should include a title page, copyright page, approval signature page, contents page, a minimum of twenty-five (25) pages of content, appendices showing potential materials to be used to support the research project, and a bibliography alphabetized by author's last name.
+It is possible that the faculty mentor will accept a researcher for DMIN 840 based on the Thesis Project Prospectus produced in DMIN 830, and yet require that the prospectus be further refined during DMIN 840.